Trapping & Commercial Fur Harvesting

 A person may trap on lands that he owns, or on lands owned by others, provided the trapper has written permission from the landowner.
 The written permission must be in the trapper’s possession at all times while engaged in trapping activities.

 There is no trapping allowed on any Wildlife Management Area or Heritage Preserve lands.

 All traps must be checked at least once daily from two hours before official sunrise to two hours after official sunset.
 Body gripping traps used in water sets and other traps used in submersion sets must be checked once every 48 hours.
 No one, except the owner of the trap, may remove any legally trapped animal from the trap; however, a licensed trapper may tend another’s traps with written permission of the trap’s owner or agent.

 Though no longer required, any person shipping or transporting raw furs, pelts, hides or whole animals out of South Carolina can obtain a shipping certificate from the SCDNR if the receiving state or entity requires one, and/or the fur harvest licensee requests this certificate.
 A conservation officer must be notified at least 48 hours prior to the need of a shipping certificate in order to inspect the package and issue the certificate.
-A list of SCDNR Law Enforcement offices can be found on the Game Zone WMAs Only pages.
+A list of SCDNR Law Enforcement offices can be found in WMA Regulations.
 (50-11-2430, 50-11-2440, 50-11-2445, 50-11-2500)

 Special Tagging Requirement for Bobcat and Otter

 Any person required to have a commercial fur license who takes any bobcat or otter must tag the fur, pelt, hide, or whole animal before it is sold, shipped, transferred to any person or business, or transported out of the state, if required by the Federal Government in order to comply with the Convention on International Trade in Endangered Species (CITES).